 Karma is the intentions, actions and consequences in our prior lives (days now passed as each day is a lifetime) that we weave into stories, generalizations and meanings which frame our experience of the present.
 Our stories imprison us, keeping us from experiencing the ever-changing and unique present as it is.
 Experiencing the present in the context of the past is living in the past.

 To free ourselves from our karmic prisons, we need to realize that our past and all our stories are an illusion that is made seemingly real by our mind.
 (The etymology of “mind” is “memory.”)
 This can be done through mindless meditation and otherwise not taking ourselves seriously.

 REALIZING OUR DIVINE POTENTIAL

 Humans are a transitional species, part animal and part divine consciousness.
 We are born as animals and are socialized as animals.
 As animals we view ourselves as apart and separate from that which is not ourselves.
 In that context, we effort to fulfill our needs for food, shelter, security, health and companionship with little regard for that which is not ourselves.
 Simply, we are selfish.

 To awaken others is like the process of awakening ourselves.
 We arouse their curiosity by questioning them as to who we are, why are we are here in life, why is he universe here.
-Answering these questions is difficult and frustrating work as we need to see beyond ourselves.
+Answering these questions is difficult and frustrating work as the answers require us to see beyond ourselves.
 Yet the work is simple; reflecting on the nature of mind and the universe.
 The work can lead to near exhaustion like a dog endlessly chasing its tail.
 Then, suddenly, we stop and fall down laughing at the absurdity of our chasing our tail, as we realize we were enlightened from the very beginning.